lifestyle ideas

 Information

-Most of the damage we do to ourselves is unnecessary and easily avoidable.
-There are not many reliable sources of information on drugs, diet, sleep, work , relationships and emotional well-being.
-So on the top menu I share some ideas, exercises and suggestions that have worked in my practice.
+Most of the damage we do to ourselves is unnecessary and avoidable.
+So on the top menu I share some ideas, exercises and suggestions that have been game changers in my practice.
+They are introductions to informationĀ on drugs, diet, sleep, work, relationships and emotional well-being.

-For example someone incapacitated by feelings of anxiety or depression often haven't noticed their poor sleep, fading health or addictions.
-Reducing or eliminating coffee or alcohol or changing eating habits has been sufficient for many to get enough sleep and vitality back in a matter of days and enthusiastically work through their problems by themselves.
+For example someone incapacitated by feelings of anxiety or depression might not have thought about their poor sleep, fading health and addictions.
+Reducing or eliminating coffee or alcohol or changing eating habits has been sufficient for many to get enough sleep and vitality back in a matter of days and resolve their problems by themselves.

-A lifestyle change can be a circuit breaker for anyone who can move out of their familiar comfort zone and step into the unknown.
-A small change now can avoid premature, avoidable and irreversible damage to health and wellbeing.
-The sooner the change the greater the gains.
+A lifestyle change can be a circuit breaker for anyone who can move out of a familiar comfort zone and step into the unknown.
+A small change now can avoid premature, avoidable and irreversible damage to health and well-being.
+The sooner the change the greater the gain.